UIM-Community/perluim5/README.md

 # Roadmap (alpha & draft stage)

-- Load requests from CFG (like alarmsmanager.pm from V4.X).
-- Try to handle request with async & threads module.
+- Add asynchronous API to request class.
-- Work to include a Promise API (async handle).
+- Add a new high level multithread class (less verbose and simplier api call).
+- Add a registerScheduledCallback to the Server API.

-## Request (alpha release)
+## UIM Request

 The new request object offer a proper Object-oriented API.
-Launch multiple request without re-creating any objects, store response object and get more data about it.
+Launch multiple request without re-creating any objects, store response object and get more data about it and how the execution has been done.
+This API now include a timeout support on UNIX system and a embedded retry mechanism to simplify your high level code.

+All request has been fully integrated with the new event emitter to catch and trace every actions and errors perfectly.
+We are working a asynchronous version of the API (to be handled in the same way with the event "done").

 ```perl
 my $Logger = Perluim::Logger->new({